Using Claude Code and Codex Together: The Multi-Tool Strategy

 • The task is well-specified and repeatable

-• You want to run multiple sub-tasks in parallel (different files, branches, services)
+• Running multiple sub-tasks in parallel (different files, branches, services)

-• You’re in a CI pipeline or automation context
+• Operating in a CI pipeline or automation context

 • The task is tedious but mechanical (rename all usages of X, upgrade all deps, add docstrings)

-• You want deterministic, auditable execution with hooks and sandbox constraints
+• Deterministic, auditable execution with hooks and sandbox constraints is required

 Use both together when:

-• Claude Code produces a plan → Codex CLI executes it
+• Claude Code produces a plan, then Codex CLI executes it

-• Claude Code explores and identifies a set of changes → Codex runs them in parallel worktrees
+• Claude Code explores and identifies a set of changes, then Codex runs them in parallel worktrees

-• Codex hits a blocker it can’t reason past → hand off to Claude Code for diagnosis
+• Codex hits a blocker it cannot reason past — hand off to Claude Code for diagnosis

 Handoff Patterns